Your complete guide to HubSpot sales reporting

 Here’s a quick look at what you get at each level:

-Sales Hub Starter (Starts at $15/seat/month): You get some basic, pre-built dashboards.
-It’s enough to get a bird’s-eye view, but you can’t do any deep analysis.
+• Sales Hub Starter (Starts at $15/seat/month): You get a selection of foundational, pre-built dashboards.
+It's a great way to get a bird's-eye view of your basic metrics.

-Sales Hub Professional (Starts at $90/seat/month): This is where things get serious.
-You unlock the full library of sales reports and, more importantly, the custom report builder.
-If you’re serious about sales data, this is the minimum plan you’ll need.
+• Sales Hub Professional (Starts at $90/seat/month): This is where you unlock the full library of sales reports and the custom report builder.
+This plan is ideal for teams that are serious about digging deep into their sales data.

-Sales Hub Enterprise (Starts at $150/seat/month): This plan unlocks everything, including advanced features like Conversation Intelligence to analyze calls, custom objects to fit your unique business model, and a much higher report limit.
+• Sales Hub Enterprise (Starts at $150/seat/month): This plan provides comprehensive features, including Conversation Intelligence to analyze calls, custom objects to fit your unique business model, and significantly higher report limits.

 Connect your data for the full HubSpot sales reporting picture

-So, what’s the big takeaway?
-HubSpot sales reporting is fantastic for showing you what’s happening in your sales world.
-Using the standard and custom reports, you can keep a close eye on your pipeline, predict revenue, and manage your team.
-These tools give you the hard numbers.
+HubSpot sales reporting is a fantastic foundation for showing you what's happening in your sales organization.
+By using standard and custom reports, you can keep a close eye on your pipeline, predict revenue, and manage your team with confidence.
+These tools provide the essential numbers you need to run a successful operation.

-To make decisions that really move the needle, you have to connect those two worlds.
-When you bring all your company knowledge together, you can finally give your HubSpot reports the context they’re missing.
-Instead of just seeing that a deal was lost to a competitor, you can understand the exact reason why and figure out what to do about it.
+To make decisions that really move the needle, it helps to bring all your company knowledge together.
+By doing so, you can provide your HubSpot reports with the extra context that makes them even more useful.
+Instead of just seeing that a deal didn't move forward, you can understand the specific reason and decide how to adjust your strategy.

-Ready to find the "why" behind your sales data? eesel AI works with HubSpot and all your other apps to create a single source of truth that makes your reports smarter and more actionable.
-You can get it running in minutes and see for yourself how connecting your knowledge can change your sales game.
+Ready to find even more detail behind your sales data? eesel AI works alongside HubSpot and your other apps to help create a more connected view of your knowledge, making your reports even more actionable.
+You can get it running in minutes and see how connecting your information can enhance your sales strategy.

 Frequently asked questions